 Claudio comes from a Murano glassblowing family.
 He and his brother have been master glassblowers for over 30 years.
 Their father has been doing it for over 50 years.
 Claudio runs a little shop full of their glass.
 You can see Claudio each day, sitting at his work station, turning colorful glass rods into beautiful jewelry, objet d’art, and tableware.
 Maya has a small addiction to his bubble-style necklaces.
 (Casin dei Nobili [see left] is just right next door.)

-The Ex Chiesa Santa Chiara is a newly restored medieval church owned and operated by a local Venetian family who have tasked themselves with the lofty goal of providing visitors with a complete experience of Murano glass at no charge and providing shoppers with a selection of authentic Murano glass that includes everything from signed antiquities to jewelry to quirky contemporary Murano glass sculptures.
+The Glass Cathedral – Santa Chiara is a newly restored medieval church owned and operated by a local Venetian family who have tasked themselves with the lofty goal of providing visitors with a complete experience of Murano glass and providing shoppers with a selection of authentic Murano glass that includes everything from signed antiquities to jewelry to quirky contemporary Murano glass sculptures.

 Operated now by the third generation of the D’Esposito family, their mission is to offer good, simple products of the highest quality that contain within them “the flavors and aromas of our land.”
 This is a carefully curated shop, offering the finest chocolates, coffees, balsamic vinegars, olive oils, liqueurs and other locally made products.
 They have two rules: products must be strictly made in Italy and everything they produce and sell is authentic to Old World recipes and traditions.
 Bonus: they offer tastings on just about everything!